 Blast Kills 21 Outside Church in Alexandria, Egypt

 At least 21 people were killed and scores were wounded on Saturday (Jan.
 1) when a bomb planted outside a church in Alexandria, Egypt exploded as congregants were leaving a New Year’s Eve Mass celebration.
-The explosion ripped through the crowd shortly after midnight, killing instantly most of those who died, and leaving the entrance-way to the Church of the Two Saints, a Coptic Orthodox congregation, awash in blood.
+The explosion ripped through the crowd shortly after midnight, killing instantly most of those who died, and leaving the entrance-way to the Church of the Two Saints, a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox congregation, awash in blood.
 At least 90 other people were injured in the blast, 10 seriously.
 Among the injured were eight Muslims.

 Witnesses said a driver parked a car at the entrance of the church and then ran away seconds before it exploded.
 Government officials have claimed they found remnants of the bomb, filled with nails and other make-shift shrapnel, at the site.
 No one has claimed responsibility for the bombing, but the attack comes two months after an Islamic group known as the Islamic State of Iraq issued a threat stating that, “All Christian centers, organizations and institutions, leaders and followers are legitimate targets for the muhajedeen [Muslim fighters] wherever they can reach them.”